Interception of the Rex: Impact

 The response of the War Department was to curb further expansion of the Air Corps and its roles.
-On 16 May, the day of the "Farmingdale raid," the Army's deputy chief of staff, Maj.
-Gen. Stanley Embick, approved a request from Air Corps chief Maj.
-Gen. Oscar Westover to substitute a single Boeing Y1B-20 (an advanced design of the Boeing B-15) for two B-15s ordered for Project A, the development program for the very long range bomber.
+On 16 May, the day of the "Farmingdale raid", the Army's deputy chief of staff, Major General Stanley Embick, approved a request from Air Corps chief, Major General Oscar Westover, to substitute a single Boeing Y1B-20 (an advanced design of the Boeing B-15) for two B-15s ordered for Project A, the development program for the very long range bomber.
 On 9 June, however, Secretary of War Harry Woodring countermanded the approval, which he had endorsed only three weeks before.
 On 3 August, the Army went on to cancel orders for 67 more B-17s authorized under a "balanced" plan Woodring himself had put forth in March, instead allocating the funds to buy smaller combat aircraft, and forbade any further spending for R&D of long-range bombers.

 It was not until January 1939, when U.S. President Franklin D. Roosevelt issued a public statement calling for an expansion of the Air Corps in anticipation of the coming of World War II and the needs of the United States in defending the Western Hemisphere, that Army policy was reversed.
-Gen. George C. Marshall, who was soon to move up from head of the War Plans Division to be the Army's chief of staff, received personal instruction on the capabilities and strengths of long-range bombers from new Air Corps chief Gen. Henry H. Arnold.
+General George C. Marshall, who was soon to move up from head of the War Plans Division to be the Army's chief of staff, received personal instruction on the capabilities and strengths of long-range bombers from new Air Corps chief, General Henry H. Arnold.